Normal Forms and Tyurin Degenerations of K3 Surfaces Polarised by a Rank 18 Lattice: Tyurin degenerations

 \subsection{Linear system approach}

-As usual, we let $X$ denote an $M$-polarised K3 surface.
+As usual, we let $X$ denote a very general $M$-polarised K3 surface.
 In this approach we begin with a nef and big $\bQ$-divisor $D$ on $X$, then exhibit sections that generate the canonical ring

 It follows from \cite[Corollary 5]{fk3s} that if $kD$ is a Cartier divisor, then $R(X,D)$ is generated in degrees $\leq 3k$ and we have a birational morphism $X \to \Proj R(X,D)$ to the canonical model of $(X,D)$.
-In the cases studied, $\Proj R(X,D)$ will be a weighted projective space.
-We then compute the image of this map explicitly to obtain our projective model.
+In the cases studied, a choice of homogeneous generators for $\Proj R(X,D)$ will realize $\Proj R(X,D)$ as a variety in weighted projective space.
+We then explicitly compute the image of $X$ inside this weighted projective space to obtain our projective model.

 For example, using Notation \ref{not:augmenteddivisors}, we could consider the divisor

 Then $D$ is a nef and big Cartier divisor with $D^2 = 4$, and by Riemann-Roch we have $h^0(X, \calO_X(D)) = 4$.
 Using relations \eqref{eq:E8relation}, \eqref{eq:Srelation}, and \eqref{eq:Trelation}, we find three independent divisors that are linearly equivalent to $D$: